 - Modify Cooking: Use heart healthy oils when cooking meals like olive oil or canola oil and add healthy extras to dishes.
 Experiment by adding almonds to salads, cashews to a trail mix, or granola to yogurt.
 Add a scoop of sour cream to baked potatoes and try an all-natural peanut butter on celery, crackers, or in a peanut butter and jelly sandwich.

 - Maximize Portions: You may wonder how much food to offer your teen at meals and snacks.
 Paying attention to portions is a great idea for weight gain.
 First, think about how much your teen eats for most of his meals and snacks.
 Slowly try to increase the overall volume of food at each meal, starting with one meal.
 For example, try adding one food item to a typical breakfast.
-Add some fruit to cereal and milk.
-Then try increasing the amount of cereal.
-Make sure you switch to whole milk.
 Try granola or any other calorie rich cereal instead of the lighter cereals.
 Once portions have increased over a few days at breakfast, add more to dinner or lunch.
 Do the same with snacks.
 Create a double snack by just doubling the portions at a typical snack.
-For example, instead of two small cookies with milk, offer 3 or 4 small cookies with whole milk.
+For example, instead of two small cookies, offer 3 or 4 small cookies with whole milk.

 How quickly should my teen gain weight?